cal-cs184-student/hw-webpages-sp24-noah-ku/homework2.md

 *Our Drawings for Task 5*
 ![Task 5 Split](./assets/images/hw2/task5notes.png)

-## Task 6: Loop Subdivision for Mesh Upsampling
+## Loop Subdivision for Mesh Upsampling

 We implemented `MeshResampler::upsample`, which involves looping using `HalfedgeIter` and calculating vertex and edge points.
 I basically followed the instructions in the skeleton code and specs.
 For calculating all vertices in the input mesh, I first have a for loop that iterates through all the meshes, and for each iteration, I did a calculation based on the number of degrees of the vertex, stored the result, and set `isNew` to false.
 Then, I calculated a new vertex using each edge's vertices' positions and set that as the new position of the edge and set `isNew` to false.
 For splitting edges, I put all the edges into a vector, iterated through the vector, and split if the edges were original, and the vertices that were created using `splitEdge` were set as new vertices.
 For `flipEdge`, we want to flip if and only if the edge is new and only one of the vertices in the edge is new.
 At the end, I set the position to the new position for all vertices that are `isNew` false.
 For debugging tricks, I took note of each vertex's address to try to identify which one is which.
 Also, actually looking at the 3D model and understanding why shapes are in certain positions really helped as well.
 I was struggling with which one to set `isNew` to false and it resulted in a very uneven-looking shape, but fortunately, I was able to find which one to set to true by identifying which was created.